Quick Links

 Academics

-UNT gives more options than any university in the Dallas-Fort Worth region, offering 112 bachelor's, 94 master's and 38 doctoral degree programs.
-We are the largest provider of online courses among Texas public universities and offer a custom Bachelor Applied Arts & Sciences (BAAS) degree, giving credit for military and college courses previously taken, putting you on the fast track to a bachelor's degree.
+UNT gives more options than any university in the Dallas-Fort Worth region, offering 114 bachelor's along with 126 master's and doctoral degree programs.
+We annually award more than $456 million in financial aid, including more than $70 million in scholarships.
+In addition, UNT is the largest provider of online courses among Texas public universities, offering a custom Bachelor Applied Arts & Sciences (BAAS) degree.
+This path offers credit for military and college courses previously taken, putting you on the fast track to a bachelor's degree.
 For more information about the bachelor of applied Arts & Sciences Programs click here.
 For connection to all academic resources for students click here.

-The Writing Center is located on the 1st floor of Sage Hall (Room 150) and also is open in Willis 250C for walk-ins from 5-9PM Sunday through Thursday.
+The Writing Center is location on the 1st floor of Sage Hall (Room 150) and also in Willis 250C for walk-ins.

-Writing Lab Hours of Operation (Sage Hall, Room 150)
+Writing Center Hours of Operation (Sage Hall, Room 150)

-Sunday--Thursday 5 p.m. until 9 p.m.
-(Walk-in sessions only; no scheduled appointments.)
+• Sunday - Thursday, 5 p.m. to 9 p.m. (walk-in sessions only; no scheduled appointments)

-Online Appointments (must schedule 24 hours in advance).
-Follow the instructions here to set up an online appointment.
+Online Appointments must be scheduled 24 hours in advance.
+Follow these instructions to set up an online appointment.

 UNT Math Lab